brett8883/Super-Firmware_Cache/P4Standard_Super_Patcher_FC/readme.md

 ***Firmware Compatibility:***

-To use this Custom firmware, your DJI Spark MUST BE ON STOCK FW v01.00.0900
+To use this Custom firmware, your DJI Phantom 4 Standard MUST BE ON STOCK FW v2.00.0700

 ===